ApiLogicServer/ApiLogicProject/Tutorial.md

 In this tutorial, we will explore:

-* **create** - we will briefly review what actually happened udring the create process
+* **create** - we will briefly review what actually happened during the create process

 * **run** - we will first run the Admin App and the JSON:API.
 These will illustrate how automation creates an app and API from a data model.
 You can then infer what you'd get for one of your databases.